anywhichway/benchtest/README.md

 ## Release History (reverse chronological order)

+2023-02-06 v3.0.5b Slight adjustments to build configuration.

-2023-02-30 v3.0.4b Fixed CJS bundling issue.
+2023-01-30 v3.0.4b Fixed CJS bundling issue.
 Optimized, short-circuits when timeout is a number or there is no timeout.

 2023-01-30 v3.0.3b Added parcel as build engine.